 Sitting atop the mountain range is Santa Maria de Montserrat, a Benedictine monastery.
 Located inside of the monastery is a statue of the of the Virgin of Montserrat, one of the few black madonnas of Europe.
 This is Catalonia’s most important religious retreat, as many people make an overnight hike to watch the sunrise from the peak of Montserrat.

-Why You Should take a Day Trip to Montserrat
+Why You Should Take a Day Trip to Montserrat

-For some people, a visit to Montserrat is a religious pilgrimage.
-For others, it’s a visit to a unique mountain range offering views over Catalonia.
 Be whisked to the top by a scenic cable car ride, take short hikes through the mountain peaks, and take a funicular higher up onto the mountain for even better views.
-Those who enjoy hiking can walk to Sant Jeroni, the highest peak of Montserrat.

-Getting to Montserrat
+How to Get to Montserrat

 Train and Cable Car

 This is the quickest and most scenic option.
 From Plaça Espanya in Barcelona, take the R5 line to Aeri de Montserrat.
-The journey by train takes approximately one and a half hours.
-From Aeri de Montserrat, take the cable car to the top.
-Combined tickets can be purchased at the Plaça Espanya station.
+The journey by train takes approximately one hour and costs €6.15 one way (€12.30 for a round trip ticket).

 Train and Rack Railway

-For timetables and ticket prices, visit the Cremallara de Montserrat website.
+For timetables and ticket prices, click here.

 Train and Hiking

-This is the healthiest and most cost effective way to the monastery.
 From Plaça Espanya, take the R5 line to Monistrol de Montserrat.
 From the train station, walk through the town of Monistrol to trails winding their way up the mountain.
+It takes about an hour and a half to do this hike, the views are wonderful, and there is something special about arriving at the monastery on your own two feet.
+We hiked to Montserrat and have a detailed guide on how to do this hike.

 By Bus